inflearn logo

 If the video is frozen, please refresh the page :)

-Overcoming the limitations of single threads: Event Loop
+How to overcome the limitations of a single thread: Event Loop

-• This is a course that does not require prerequisite knowledge.
+• This course does not require any prior knowledge.

 Recommended for